 Always try to stay away from hanging extra items from the outside of your pack.
 They will continue to move from one side to another while you hike.
 This can shake off your balance, can make unwanted noise, and can catch on tree branches or brush.

 * Start packing the hip belt and shoulder strap pockets first.
-These pockets are always easily accessible and great places to put small, important items that you’ll need throughout the day.
+These pockets are always an easily accessible and great place to put small, important items that you’ll need throughout the day.